Brandon Kozun

-Brandon Scott Kozun (born March 8, 1990) is an American-born Canadian professional ice hockey player currently playing with HC Dinamo Minsk of the Kontinental Hockey League (KHL).
-He was a drafted in the sixth round, 179th overall, in the 2009 NHL Entry Draft by the Los Angeles Kings.
+Brandon Scott Kozun (born March 8, 1990) is an American-born Canadian professional ice hockey player who is currently playing with ERC Ingolstadt in the Deutsche Eishockey Liga (DEL).
+He was drafted in the sixth round, 179th overall, in the 2009 NHL Entry Draft by the Los Angeles Kings.
 He scored his first NHL career goal on February 20, 2015, against the Carolina Hurricanes.

 Kozun played junior hockey for the Calgary Hitmen, and won both the Western Hockey League (WHL) and Canadian Hockey League (CHL) scoring titles in 2009–10 as the Hitmen won the WHL championship.
 Although he was born in the United States, Kozun has represented Canada internationally, as a member of the Canadian junior team that won a silver medal at the 2010 World Junior Ice Hockey Championships.

 Personal life

-Kozun was born March 8, 1990, in Los Angeles, California.
+Kozun was born in Los Angeles, California.
 His father, Michael, is American, while his mother, Donna, was born in Canada.
 He has two elder brothers, Johnathan and Christopher.
 Following the lead of his brothers, Kozun began playing hockey in 1993 at the age of three; the same time the Los Angeles Kings reached the Stanley Cup Finals for the first time, leading to an increase in popularity for the sport.
 His first coach was Mike Barnett, the agent of Kings' star Wayne Gretzky.
 His family moved to Calgary, Alberta, when he was around ten years old.
 He continued playing, first with the Blackfoot then Midnapore minor ice hockey associations in Calgary before attending Shattuck-Saint Mary's in Faribault, Minnesota, in 2005–06.
 He played in the 2003 Quebec International Pee-Wee Hockey Tournament with Midnapore.